|

 When a film is able to combine taking

-itself seriously and attaining an ironic distance to its subject; when it manages
+itself seriously with attaining an ironic distance from its subject

 to be both dramatically valid and powerful as well as humorous, then it